A guide to closed-loop recycling

 How does closed-loop recycling work?

-When we collect recyclable materials, transform them into a new product and put them back into consumer circulation, we are forming a recycling ‘loop’.
-Despite appearing to be a single-use item, a discarded plastic bottle can actually be broken down and processed back into the same standard of plastic bottle, meaning it doesn’t get downcycled or thrown away.
-This removes the need to extract valuable resources to make a completely new one.
+When we collect recyclable materials, transform them into a new product and put them back into consumer circulation, we are forming a recycling “loop”.
+Despite being a single-use item, a discarded plastic bottle can actually be broken down and processed back into the same standard of plastic bottle, meaning it doesn’t get downcycled or thrown away.
+This removes the need to extract valuable resources to make a completely new bottle.

 Closed-loop recycling goes beyond simply reusing resources and protecting the environment.
 It also enables high-quality material to remain in circulation and ensures that there is a demand for this material.